Microhap/DADA2-SE/README.md

 <br>

 ## Outputs
-All output files are automatically generated in an **Output** subdirectory under the user-defined path.
+All output files are automatically generated in an 'Output/' subdirectory under the user-defined path.
 The Output directory is created automatically if it does not already exist.

 <br>